joencrypts/certificate-gen1/README.md

 ## Prerequisites
 Ensure you have the following installed on your system:
 - Python (>=3.8)
-- Flask (latest version)
+- Flask (latest version).
-- simply use the latest version
+- simply use the latest version.

 ## Installation
 1. Clone this repository: